Equipment and Gear¶

 - Items degrade during expeditions based on encounter count, danger level, and expedition length.

-- Harder boss fights and longer delves degrade gear faster.
+- Harder boss fights and extended expeditions degrade gear faster.

 - Certain enemy types cause accelerated wear (armor-breakers, corrosive attacks, heat zones).